Convex-Dev/design/cad/024_data_lattice/README.md

 ## Overview

-The Data Lattice is the data substrate of the Convex ecosystem, designed for high volume storage, massive scalability and content delivery at scale.
+The Data Lattice is the data substrate of the Convex ecosystem, designed for high volume storage, high performance and verifiable content delivery at scale.

 Convex maintains data as part of the operation of the CVM global state (on-chain).
 It is possible to build decentralised solutions using these capabilities alone which we call a "pure dApp", which is sufficient for many use cases.
 However, more sophisticated decentralised applications are likely to require additional data sources (off-chain).
 We call such applications "hybrid dApps".